 |Year||Team||Preseason AP rank||Lowest AP rank||Highest AP rank||Final AP Rank||Tournament seed||Final record||Runner-up|

 There is a flip side to this, of course.
 Just being ranked in the preseason does not guarantee success.
-Since 1985, one in six teams ranked in the preseason poll failed to make the tournament.
+Since 1985, approximately four teams ranked in the preseason poll fail to make the tournament every year.

 A year after going 32-7 and winning the program’s second national championship, Louisville entered the season ranked No. 2 in 1987.
 And then, disaster.
 Louisville lost three games to unranked foes to start the year and was 3-6 through its first nine games.
 The Cardinals were out of the rankings by the first regular season poll, failed to make the tournament, and finished 18-14.

 More recently, Kentucky was ranked No. 3 to start the 2013 season, but lost three of its first seven games, with two of those losses coming at the hands of unranked opponents, and was promptly out of the Top 25.
 The Wildcats would make a brief appearance at No. 25 in February, but were out again the very next week.
 Kentucky would finish 21-12, losing to Robert Morris in the first game of the NIT.